AerovekCommunity/litepaper/README.md

 #### Tokenomics

-Before our token was even listed, we implemented a dual reward mechanism for our Aerovek Staking Agency (Which has since been acquired by Helios Staking, which was another benefit for being an AERO holder since they received custom NFTs designed by Gnogen) so that for every $eGLD you stake you not only receive $eGLD rewards but also $AERO rewards.
-This resulted in $AERO tokens being distributed to over 1300 different wallet addresses.
+Before our token was even listed, we implemented a dual reward mechanism for our Aerovek Staking Agency (Which has since been acquired by Helios Staking, which was another benefit for being an AERO holder since they received custom NFTs designed by Gnogen) so that for every EGLD you stake you not only receive EGLD rewards but also AERO rewards.
+This resulted in AERO tokens being distributed to over 1300 different wallet addresses.

 To ensure decentralization we made sure that no big amounts of tokens fall into a few hands.
 This is why we decided against any private sale to venture capital investors but also against a private or public sale of the tokens.
 Even if that meant that we had to fund our current development from our own pocket.